 Since July 2017, she’s helped grow the company’s user base by over 60 percent.
 Today, DarcMatter hosts information on more than 150 live fund products and has upwards of 2,900 registered investors using the platform around the globe.

-Bansgopaul was honored for those accomplishments last November with a Gold StevieⓇ Award for Female Executive of the Year and a Silver for Female Entrepreneur of the Year.
+Bansgopaul was honored for those accomplishments last November with a Gold StevieⓇ Award for Female Executive of the Year and a Silver for Female Entrepreneur of the Year in the Stevie Awards for Women in Business.
 DarcMatter also received a Bronze in the Company of the Year category.

 “It was an amazing honor to be selected amid stiff competition from over 1,500 finalists from more than 30 countries,” she says.
 “I’m truly proud to represent the DarcMatter team.”